zeinsh/RussLang/README.md

 - Data from ru.wiktionary.org

-To minimize dependency on the Internet , The data are saved locally , and the connection will not be established unless they are not available locally .
+To minimize dependency on the Internet , The data are saved locally , and the connection will not be established unless they are (Data) not available locally .

-Statistics are used to determine the most significant words to memorize , by sorting terms in dictionaries by frequency descendingly .
+Statistics are used to determine the most significant words to memorize , by sorting terms by frequency descendingly .

 The following tables will be provided :